-Students can pay their account in full by logging into their SIS (Student Information System) Account, in person at the Bursar's Office (Sweeney Hall), over the phone (603) 230-4012 or by mailing a check to NHTI, Bursar's Office, 31 College Drive, Concord, NH 03301.
+Students may pay their accounts in full by logging into their SIS (Student Information System) accounts, in person at the Bursar's Office (Sweeney Hall), over the phone (603) 230-4012 or by mailing a check to NHTI, Bursar's Office, 31 College Drive, Concord, NH 03301.

 NHTI offers an online installment payment plan option available to set up prior to the start of classes each semester.
-Students can set it up to pay their tuition and fees each semester using a bank account or credit card.
+Students may set it up to pay their tuition and fees each semester using a bank account or credit card.
 To set up the payment plan go to www.nhti.edu/student-resources/bursar.